-This week I continued replacing the old wood windows that came originally with my house and as I found out last year, none of the windows in my house (Model Home Version 0.1 for our area) were very well insulated (if at all), which in itself suggests the “investment” in new windows will be a good choice, however, if we ignore the shoddy workmanship of the builders of my house, the question arises, does it make sense to replace old windows in a house?
+A long while ago, I continued replacing the old wood windows that came initially with my house.
+As I found out in 2011, none of the windows in my house (Model Home Version 0.1 for our area) were not very well insulated (if at all).
+This in itself suggests the “investment” in new windows will be a good choice, however, if we ignore the shoddy craft of the builders of my house, the question arises, does it make sense to replace old windows in a home?

 In my case, I think it is an easy yes:

-- Aesthetically the old windows were not very pretty, and would be a sticking point should we want to sell this house.
-Many house buyers would see the old windows as they walked into the house and would dismiss the house off-hand, without even looking closely at the rest of the house (which isn’t in great shape in other ways, but that is for another story).
+- The old windows were not very pretty from an aesthetic perspective.
+They would be a sticking point should we want to sell this house.
+Many house buyers would see the old windows as they walked into the house.
+They would dismiss it off-hand.
+Buyers wouldn’t even look closely at the rest of the house.
+It isn’t in great shape in other ways, but that is for another story.

 - The continued up keep of old wooden windows is an investment in time and labour I was not willing to continue with (well Mrs. C8j did the painting and upkeep, but I am pretty sure she agrees with my evaluation).

-- The fact that the new windows are an upgrade in performance ( for keeping out sunlight, and heat) will help with cooling the house in the summer (the lack of insulation in the old windows make this point even higher in importance), and keep in the house in the winter.
+- The new windows are an upgrade in performance.
+They help keep out sunlight and heat.
+This improvement aids in cooling the house in the summer.
+The lack of insulation in the old windows make this point even higher in importance.
+These windows also help retain heat in the house during the winter.

-I am not going to do the math on when the windows will “pay for themselves”, because I view those claims as a bit trite, the windows needed replacing, and I don’t think, in this case, it is a frivolous home expenditure.
-Still have more money to drop into the remaining windows, but for now, this needed to be done as well.
+I am not going to do the math on when the windows will "pay for themselves".
+I view those claims as a bit trite.
+The windows needed replacing.
+I don't think, in this case, it is a frivolous home expenditure.
+Still have more money to drop into the remaining windows, but this needs to be done as well for now.